venkatbalakumar2405/bcs/Day _02/Day _03/Task_notes.md

- git config-- global user.email"venkatbalakumar@gmail.com" if it is calm and coming again then it is working fine in linux source control icon initialize repository
+ git config-- global user.email"venkatbalakumar@gmail.com" if it is calm and coming again then it is working fine in linux source control icon initialize repository git works even on not internet available red indicator indicates the changes in the green color indicates what as what the changes are done stage files alone will be commited

+hear me out
+what git is using is it is tracking  some changes will be updated on the commit windows and commit is along with commit with differences c2 and delta version 2 will be stored alone extra storage alone will be stored alone synch will go to online alone the difference will be stored in commit 2 only on safe stages the code will be need to be committed stage commit and synch and push need to be stored in git